yuqiaoj/uwloo/README.md

 ## Backend

-Database hosted on Heroku and accessed using GraphQL through Hasura.
+Map built using React Google Maps API.
+Database hosted on Heroku and accessed using a GraphQL API through Hasura.

 ## Special Thanks